Program requirements and course descriptions for all programs can be found in the Undergraduate Calendar.

 Goretti Ramírez, Associate Professor — Poetry and intellectual history of twentieth-century Spain; Republican exile; María Zambrano.

-José Antonio Giménez Micó, Associate Professor — Latin-American cultural and literary studies; comparative literature; interpretation theory; argumentation theory; discourse analysis.
+José Antonio Giménez Micó, Professor — Latin-American cultural and literary studies; comparative literature; interpretation theory; argumentation theory; discourse analysis.

 Lady Rojas Benavente, Professor — Women's studies; poetry; drama; narrative; Latin- American literature and contemporary education.